-  There are two major categories of retail banking system, and they include:
+There are two major categories of the banking institutions, and they include:

 - Mass retail banking: Here, the focus of the bank is to provide essential monetary services to a large number of people.
 The aim of this kind of bank is to generate a large pool of clients who, through their deposits, ensure constant funds are available for the bank to carry out their businesses.
-Mass retail banking is subdivided into the following:
+It is subdivided into the following: